purduecsbridge/barista/README.md

 }
 ```

 That's a test suite written using Barista.
 Pretty simple, right?
-Best part, just run the `RunTests.main()` method to run all `@TestSuite` classes and automatically print the results in JSON.
+Call the `GradescopeGrader.run()` method to run your test suites and automatically print the results in JSON.

 Want more customization?
 Feel free to make your own test runner and create a new `GradescopeListener` object to run the tests.